RedhawkSDR/RTL2832U/tests/FEI_Compliance_Results.md

 ### `FAIL` Details

-There are 8 checks that report `FAIL` with the RTL, and this is known.
+There are 6 checks that report `FAIL` with the RTL, and this is known.

 #### Multi-out port checks

 The RTL does not implement a multi-out port, which is acceptable since the RTL is a single channel device, but is considered bad practice nonetheless.
 It was done intentionally in order to make the RTL device as easy to use for a beginner as possible, without knowing all necessary steps to make use of a device with a multi-out port.
-This of course means the multi-out tests will fail, and since there are two ports, they'll each fails twice, once for each port.
+This of course means the multi-out tests will fail, and since there are two ports, they'll each fail twice, once for each port.
 These failures are all expected.

 ```
 dataFloat_out: Did not receive data from tuner allocation with wrong
      alloc_id (multiport test)..............................................FAIL
 dataFloat_out: Did not receive correct SRI from tuner allocation with
      wrong alloc_id (multiport test)........................................FAIL
-dataFloat_out: Listener received EOS after deallocation of listener.........FAIL
 dataOctet_out: Did not receive data from tuner allocation with wrong
      alloc_id (multiport test)..............................................FAIL
 dataOctet_out: Did not receive correct SRI from tuner allocation with
      wrong alloc_id (multiport test)........................................FAIL
-dataOctet_out: Listener received EOS after deallocation of listener.........FAIL
 ```

 #### `setTunerGain` Errors

 Additionally, the `setTunerGain` function was implemented to be very forgiving for the same reasons as above (easy for beginner).
 Instead of producing an exception that indicates an invalid gain value was requested, the RTL simply sets the gain to be the nearest valid value (i.e. value greater than valid range is replaces with max valid value).
-Because of this, tests fail that check for invalid gain values to produce an exception, and this is expected.
+Because of this, tests would fail that check for invalid gain values to produce an exception, and this is expected.

 Reported Error:
 ```